 - 1. Provisions will be made for a minimum of 24,600 additional dwellings between 2011 and 2031. - 2.
-This requirement is to be phased in the following way: - a) 2011-2016 (first 5 years): 1,020 homes per annum - b) 2017-2031 (following 15 years): 1,300 homes per annum - 3.
+As part of the housing trajectory (Appendix 1), t+his requirement is to be steppedphased in the following way: - a) 2011-2016 (first 5 years): 1,020 homes per annum - b) 2017-2031 (following 15 years): 1,300 homes per annum - 3.
 Housing land will be released in order to maintain a continuous 5 year supply of housing land in order to support a varied and flexible land supply to support housing delivery and sustainable development.
 This will be monitored through the Council's Annual Monitoring Report.

 The identified land supply will offer a strong degree of flexibility, choice and opportunity throughout all parts of the city.
-The requirement is however proposed to be phased to allow for the necessary step change in housing delivery to be managed in a sustainable and appropriate way.
+Through the housing trajectory though, the requirement will be stepped is however proposed to be phased to allow for the necessary step change in housing delivery to be managed in a sustainable and appropriate way.
 This will also reflect the increase in deliverable land options facilitated by this new Local Plan as well reflecting improving market conditions relative to the initial years of this plan period.
-Policy H1 sets out the proposed phasing requirements.
+Policy H1 sets out the proposed phasing stepped trajectory of the requirements.
 The projected delivery of this supply is identified in the Council's housing trajectory in Appendix 1.

 To help facilitate the step change in housing delivery that the city needs, Policy H2 allocates a number of strategic sites, with a further range of sites allocated through the City Centre Area Action Plan.
-The council have also identified a 'Supporting Housing Delivery Development Plan Document' within its Local Development Scheme, which will be linked to the delivery of housing land across the city and be brought forward should the city's land supply fall short of 5 years (or equivalent having regard to performance) for 2 successive years.
-As such, the land supply position will be continually monitored through the Annual Monitoring Report (AMR) and bi-annual reviews of the SHLAA.
-This will also be the mechanism for updating the housing trajectory to keep it up to date and to ensure the Council maintains a continuous 5 year supply of housing land.
+The council have also identified a 'Supporting Housing Delivery Development Plan Document' within its Local Development Scheme, which will be linked to the delivery of housing land across the city and be brought forward should the city's land supply fall short of 5 years (or equivalent having regard to performance). for 2 successive years.
+As such, the land supply position This will be continually monitored through the Annual Monitoring Report (AMR) and bi-annual reviews of the SHLAA.
+To ensure a robust assessment of land supply is undertaken monitoring will consider the Sedgefield approach and factor in a 5% supply buffer as standard unless there is evidence of persistent under delivery against the housing trajectory which supports Policy H1 of this plan.
+Through the AMR, land supply will also be assessed against a 20% buffer and give consideration to the Liverpool approach.
+This additional sensitivity monitoring will also be utilised as an early warning mechanism to identify any potential need for an early review of the SHLAA or early preparation of the 'Supporting Housing Delivery DPD.
+This monitoring approach will also be the mechanism for updating the housing trajectory to keep it up to date and to ensure the Council maintains a continuous 5 year supply of housing land.
 In addition the Council will continue to work with key stakeholders through the Planning and Housing Group of the Coventry and Warwickshire LEP to encourage and support the delivery of sustainable housing growth.